fuchsnj/hex_grid/README.md

     grid.insert(coord, data);
 }

-//get the tile that is to the right 2 tiles of the center tile let tile:Option<CustomData> = grid.get(CENTER + RIGHT*2);
+//get the tile that is to the right 2 tiles from the center tile let tile:Option<CustomData> = grid.get(CENTER + RIGHT*2);

 ```